cryxli/mcrecipe/README.md

 "wiki page" is prefixed with `:mods:` and therefore resolves the detail page and when suffixed again with `.png` the image of a block.

-"amount" defines the quantity of an item that is used in the resipe.
+"amount" defines the quantity of an item that is used in the recipe.
 If omitted exacly one is assumed.
 Only amounts larger than one are indicated with numbers.

 Note that `tool` also takes an item stack as an argument, but it will ignore any amounts.